-Remember.
-The following procedure will certainly void your warranty, and should be performed by skilled people.
-The chances to damage internal parts or the optic of the camera are good.
-If you do it, you do it at your own risk.
+The following procedure will certainly void your warranty, and should be performed only by people with some familiarity with a screwdriver.
+The chances to damage internal parts and optics are good.

-Pointing the camera to you, the sliding door is more or less on the right and the zoom controller is on the left.
+Pointing the camera to you, the sliding door is more or less on the right hand side and the zoom controller is on the left.
 The battery is located roughly under the zoom controller half way to the bottom.

 The battery is of the button type and is actually placed on a socket screwed on the front part of the camera shell.
-It's the only part that, once you open the camera, is placed on the shell, all the rest is screwed on an internal frame.
+It's the only part that, once you open the camera, is placed on the shell.
+All the rest is screwed on an internal frame.

-To access the button battery you need to remove the front part of the shell taking care not to tear apart the flexible printed circuit (like a thin cable) that connects the battery to the rest of the camera.
+To access the button battery you need to remove the front part of the shell, taking care not to tear apart the flexible printed circuit (like a thin cable) that connects the battery to the rest of the camera.

 Then continue removing the screw on the right hand side.